Aaron-Bopp/TIM/10_Sources/Readwise/Tweets/tweets_Thinking About the Fact....md

 ##### ^247906190

 > Then teachers, other students, and family members kept mocking me when I said words incorrectly but used them in the right context.
 Pronunciation was always hard for me.
-Reading out loud was hard due to word issues and judgement.
+Reading out loud was hard due to word issues and [[judgement]].
   [^247906190]

 [^247906190]: https://twitter.com/roryreckons/status/1458335958579830784